EzequiasSoares1/PasswordManager-Back/README.md

 # Password Manager - Back

-O Gerenciador de Senha é uma aplicação desenvolvida em Java com o framework Spring Boot, destinada a fornecer uma solução segura e eficiente para armazenamento e gerenciamento de senhas.
-Esta aplicação foi construída utilizando conhecimentos atualizados em Java, Spring Boot, JUnit 5, Docker, Spring Security e JWT (JSON Web Token), com foco especial em práticas de segurança, incluindo criptografia utilizando Bcrypt para gerenciamento de usuários e criptografia padrão com hash para armazenamento de senhas.
+The Password Manager is an application developed in Java with the Spring Boot framework, aimed at providing a secure and efficient solution for storing and managing passwords.
+This application was built using updated knowledge in Java, Spring Boot, JUnit 5, Docker, Spring Security, and JWT (JSON Web Token) and Postgress with database  with a special focus on security practices, including encryption using Bcrypt for user management and standard hash encryption for password storage.

-## Estrutura do Projeto
+## Project Structure

-O projeto segue o padrão MVC (Model-View-Controller) para organização e estruturação do código, dividido em diferentes camadas:
+The project follows the MVC (Model-View-Controller) pattern for organization and structuring of the code, divided into different layers:

-- **Config**: Contém as configurações do projeto, como configurações do Spring Security e JWT.
+- **Config**: Contains project configurations, such as Spring Security and JWT configurations.
-- **Controller**: Responsável por receber as requisições HTTP e delegar para os serviços adequados.
+- **Controller**: Responsible for receiving HTTP requests and delegating to the appropriate services.
 - **Model**:
-  - **DTO (Data Transfer Object)**: Objetos utilizados para transferir dados entre a camada de apresentação e a camada de serviço.
+  - **DTO (Data Transfer Object)**: Objects used to transfer data between the presentation layer and the service layer.
-  - **Entity**: Representa as entidades do domínio que são mapeadas para as tabelas do banco de dados.
+  - **Entity**: Represents domain entities that are mapped to database tables.
-  - **Repositories**: Interfaces que definem operações de acesso ao banco de dados.
+  - **Repositories**: Interfaces defining database access operations.
-  - **Service**: Contém a lógica de negócio e manipulação de dados.
+  - **Service**: Contains business logic and data manipulation.
-- **Security**: Contém a logica de segurança e criptografia.
+- **Security**: Contains security and encryption logic.

-## Implementação da Segurança
+## Security Implementation

-A segurança é uma parte fundamental do Gerenciador de Senha e foi implementada utilizando várias práticas e tecnologias:
+Security is a fundamental part of the Password Manager and has been implemented using various practices and technologies:

-- **Spring Security**: Utilizado para fornecer autenticação e autorização robustas para os endpoints da aplicação.
+- **Spring Security**: Used to provide robust authentication and authorization for application endpoints.
-- **JWT (JSON Web Token)**: Utilizado para autenticação baseada em token, permitindo aos usuários acessarem os endpoints de forma segura.
+- **JWT (JSON Web Token)**: Used for token-based authentication, allowing users to access endpoints securely.
-- **Bcrypt**: Utilizado para criptografar as senhas dos usuários durante o processo de registro e autenticação, garantindo a segurança das informações.
+- **Bcrypt**: Used to encrypt user passwords during registration and authentication processes, ensuring information security.
-- **Hash para armazenamento de senhas**: As senhas dos usuários são armazenadas no banco de dados de forma segura, utilizando técnicas de hash para proteger contra vazamento de dados.
+- **Hash for password storage**: User passwords are securely stored in the database using hash techniques to protect against data leaks.
-- **Relacionamento do Banco de Dados**: As senhas mantêm referências aos usuários para evitar sobrecarga nos endpoints de usuário durante o processo de login e garantir a segurança dos dados.
+- **Database Relationship**: Passwords maintain references to users to prevent overloading user endpoints during the login process and ensure data security.

 ## Endpoints

-#### AuthenticationController
+### AuthenticationController

-Este controlador lida com operações relacionadas à autenticação de usuários.
-Ele fornece endpoints para fazer login, verificar e atualizar tokens JWT.
+This controller handles operations related to user authentication.
+It provides endpoints for login, token verification, and token updating.

-#### MyPasswordController
+### MyPasswordController

-Este controlador é responsável por operações CRUD relacionadas às senhas dos usuários.
-Todos os acessos e modificações são realizados por meio de tokens JWT, garantindo que apenas o usuário autenticado possa acessar e gerenciar suas próprias senhas.
+This controller is responsible for CRUD operations related to user passwords.
+All accesses and modifications are performed through JWT tokens, ensuring that only the authenticated user can access and manage their own passwords.

-#### UserController
+### UserController

-O UserController gerencia operações relacionadas ao cadastro e gerenciamento de usuários.
-Ele oferece endpoints para registrar novos usuários e atualizar ou excluir informações de usuários existentes.
+The UserController manages operations related to user registration and management.
+It provides endpoints for registering new users and updating or deleting existing user information.

-## Driagrama de relacionamento do Banco
+## Database Relationship Diagram

 ![image](https://github.com/EzequiasSoares1/PasswordManager-Back/assets/87997012/ca6342c5-13bb-475a-93c8-aecf1e140e54)

-## Instruções para Rodar a Aplicação
+## Instructions to Run the Application

-1. **Clonar o Repositório**: git clone https://github.com/EzequiasSoares1/PasswordManager-Back
+1. **Clone the Repository**: git clone https://github.com/EzequiasSoares1/PasswordManager-Back

-2. **Acessar o Diretório do Projeto**: PasswordManager-Back
+2. **Access the Project Directory**: cd  PasswordManager-Back

-3. **Executar o Docker Desktop**: Certifique-se de ter o Docker instalado e execute o Docker para iniciar o banco de dados
+3. **Run Docker Desktop**: Make sure you have Docker installed and running.
+Docker will start the database.

-5. **Executar a Aplicação**: Execute a aplicação Spring Boot na sua IDE ou utilize o Maven para construir e executar a aplicação a partir da linha de comando
+5. **Run the Application**: Run the Spring Boot application in your IDE or use Maven to build and run the application from the command line.

-6. **Testar os Endpoints**: Os endpoints estarão disponíveis em `http://localhost:8080`.
-Você pode usar uma ferramenta como Postman ou insomnia para testar os endpoints fornecidos pelos controladores.
+6. **Test the Endpoints**: The endpoints will be available at `http://localhost:8080`.
+You can use a tool like Postman or Insomnia to test the endpoints provided by the controllers.